Help this tool reach its goal

 Why Support It

 They say the first 90% of a project takes 90% of the time and the last 10% takes the other 90% of the time.
-Right now it is in a working, but alpha state.
-I'm changing things constantly and currently only building and running it Linux, though it should be fine on Windows.
-The base level of funding would allow me time to polish it sufficiently for at least beta-level if not 1.0, test it on Windows, and create and test proper packages of different types for both Linux and Windows.
-I have lots of ideas for features and stretch goals (some already made but unpublished) that i'd like to add but I really need/want to get it out there to people, see how much interest there is.
+Right now it is in a working, but beta state, running on both Linux and Windows.
+I have lots of ideas for possible features that i'd like to add but I really need/want to get it out there to people, see how much interest there is in general and get feedback.

 Another reason to support it is that, by supporting this project you would also be indirectly supporting the the development of PortableGL and other open source libraries being used like Nuklear.
-There is no question that I've fixed bugs and added features to PGL and Nuklear thanks to this project.
+There is no question that I've fixed bugs and added features to PGL and Nuklear thanks to this project and will continue to do so.

-*I'm using SDL3 and select an opengl renderer by default but that's mostly for easy VSYNC as well as some Nuklear issues and it's just a compile time option to use a software renderer instead.
+*I'm using SDL3 and use an opengl renderer by default on Linux (direct3D on windows) but that's mostly for easy VSYNC as well as some Nuklear issues and it's just a compile time option to use a software renderer instead.
 The actual shaders are run/rendered on the CPU regardless of the backend renderer selected.

 Purchase

-In order to download this tool you must purchase it at or above the minimum price of $10 USD.
-You will get access to the following files when they are released:
+In order to download this tool you must purchase it at or above the minimum price of $12 USD.
+You will get access to the following files:

 Leave a comment